How to Train Your Dragon: The Hidden World: Music

-John Powell, who composed the previous two films, returned to compose the film's score.
+Like the previous two films, the film's score was composed by John Powell.
 In addition, Powell's collaborators Batu Sener, Anthony Willis, and Paul Mounsey are credited as additional composers.
-Also returning from the previous films, Jónsi wrote a new song for the film, titled "Together From Afar", which was released as a single on January 31, 2019.
+Also returning from the previous films, Jónsi wrote a new song for the film, titled "Together from Afar", which was released as a single on January 31, 2019.
 Jónsi also provided vocals for a track titled "The Hidden World".

 Release

-In September 2012, 20th Century Fox, DreamWorks Animation's then-distributor partner, and the studio itself announced the film was originally going to be released on June 17, 2016.
-In September 2014, the film's release date was pushed back a year from its original release date of June 17, 2016 to June 9, 2017.
+In September 2012, 20th Century Fox, DreamWorks Animation's then-distributor partner, and the studio itself announced that the film was originally going to be released on June 17, 2016.
+In September 2014, the film's release date was pushed back a year from its original release date of June 17, 2016, to June 9, 2017.
 DeBlois explained the release date shifts as such: "It's just that these movies take three years.
 I think it was a little ambitious to say 2016...
 As is normally the case, they kind of throw darts out into the future and wherever they land they call that a release date until we start talking about it in practical terms, and then it's like, 'Uh yeah that's not enough time'.
 So knowing that they take three years from this moment, from outlining and writing the screenplay through to the final lighting of it, it's just a process of building models and doing tests and animating, storyboarding, the whole thing just adds up to about three years."

-In January 2015, the release date was pushed back a year from June 9, 2017 to June 29, 2018 following DreamWorks Animation's corporate restructuring and lay-offs meant to maximize the company's "creative talent and resources, reduce costs, and drive profitability."
-On June 18, 2016, the release date was moved up from June 29, 2018 to May 18, 2018, taking the release date of the Warner Animation Group's The Lego Movie 2: The Second Part.
-On December 5, 2016, the US release date was pushed back from May 18, 2018 to March 1, 2019.
-The release date was moved up for a final time from March 1, 2019 to February 22, 2019, taking the slot of The Turning, a live-action DreamWorks film which in turn was pushed back to January 24, 2020.
+In January 2015, the release date was pushed back a year again from June 9, 2017, to June 29, 2018, following DreamWorks Animation's corporate restructuring and lay-offs meant to maximize the company's "creative talent and resources, reduce costs, and drive profitability."
+On June 18, 2016, the release date was moved up from June 29, 2018, to May 18, 2018, taking the release date of the Warner Animation Group's The Lego Movie 2: The Second Part.
+On December 5, 2016, the United States release date was pushed back from May 18, 2018, to March 1, 2019.
+The release date was moved up for the final time from March 1, 2019, to February 22, 2019, taking the slot of The Turning, a live-action DreamWorks film which in turn was pushed back to January 24, 2020.

+The film was the first DreamWorks Animation film to be distributed by Universal Pictures, following the acquisition of DreamWorks Animation by both Comcast and NBCUniversal in 2016.